wasp-lang/wasp/web/docs/database/crud.md

 <ImgWithCaption alt="Automatic CRUD with Wasp" source="img/crud_diagram.png" caption="Visualization of the Tasks crud declaration"/>

 We can now use the CRUD queries and actions we just specified in our client code.

+Keep reading for an example of Automatic CRUD in action, or skip ahead for the [API reference](#api-reference)

 ## Example: simple TODO app